There isn’t a single business out there that hasn’t lost customers. Learning how to reduce customer churn is a vital tactic in preserving growth.

 Now, this isn’t an exhaustive list by any means, just the most common causes.
 Other reasons for churn could include things like product bugginess, a difficult user experience, cheaper alternatives, or a loss of key stakeholders, etc.

-Knowing the major causes of churn is a good start.
+Knowing the major causes is a good start in understanding how to reduce customer churn.
 But now you need a way to identify if they’re happening at your organization.

 And this is exactly where conversation reviews come in.